tesselo/pixels/docs/generator.md

 Path to temporary folder created in stac, for the download data.

-## Prediction specific arguments
+## Supporting arguments
+This section documents a number of arguments that can be set as generator arguments in the stac training algorithm, that are not direct arguments of the DataGenerator.
+These additional arguments are related with formatting the input and output of the models, as well as handling special cases during prediction.

+### Variable prediction image size
 If the size of the input images for prediction is bigger than the model input, there is going to be a moving window inside that image.
 For each window within the image, a prediction will be made.
 For overlapping sections, an average from the moving window predictions will be calculcated and stored as result.
 The final output will have the size of the input image.

 The arguments for using this feature are: